If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 2. Piquillo Peppers Stuffed with Tuna

-These little red peppers pack some serious flavor.
-They're roasted to intensify their sweetness, and no one could ever tell they come out of a jar!
 The Spanish are masters at putting delicious things in cans and jars.
 In fact, this tuna-stuffed piquillo peppers pintxo is made almost entirely from canned delights.

 To complete the dish, mix the tuna with mayonnaise or garlic alioli, stuff it inside a roasted piquillo pepper, and serve on bread.

-3. Smoked Salmon and Cream Cheese Pintxo
+3. Smoked Salmon & Cream Cheese Pintxo

 This smoked salmon and cream cheese pintxo is a Basque classic.
-All you need is a handful of simple ingredients: a hearty baguette, cream cheese, and smoked salmon, and you've got one delicious appetizer!
+All you need is a handful of simple ingredients—a hearty baguette, cream cheese, and smoked salmon—and you've got one delicious appetizer!

 4. Classic Spanish Tortilla Pintxo

-The good news about pintxos is that many typical tapas recipes can easily be turned into them—just add a skewer and some bread!
+The good news about pintxos is that many typical Spanish tapas recipes can easily be turned into them—just add a skewer and some bread!

 That's the case with the classic Spanish omelet, or tortilla de patatas.
 In almost every tavern in the Basque Country, you can get a tasty wedge of tortilla (always prepared nice and runny in the north of Spain) skewered atop a piece of bread.
 If you're lucky, you might even get some alioli!